You are here

 • The size limit for a PDF filed on CM/ECF is 50.0 MB per file.
 A document over 50.0 MB must be divided into separate files.

-How can I get a copy of the events dictionary in CM/ECF?
+How can I get a copy of the list of events in CM/ECF?

-• The events list is located here.
+• The events list is no longer available.
 Please utilize the CM/ECF "Search" function, which is automatically updated in real time when a new event is added or an existing event is terminated, to identify the most appropriate event.
 Limit your search to one word such as disclosure or response, otherwise CM/ECF will not return any search results.

 How do I file a Sealed Document?